stadium-software/repeater-datagrid/export.md

       1. Target: ~.Counter_var
       2. Source: ~.Counter_var + ~.PageSize_var
    4. In Chrome users will be asked to verify the download of multiple files

+**CAUTION: Pushing many files to the user using this method can also cause the browser to hang or crash.**

 ![](images/ExportScriptActions.png)